Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Related Works

 \subsection{Graph Representation Learning in Histopathology}

-While CNNs have demonstrated impressive performance in medical image analysis, they often struggle to capture contextual information from neighboring areas, especially in scenarios with a limited field of view, such as patch-based analysis in histological images.
-In contrast to CNNs, GNNs excel at preserving complex correlations among neighboring elements during the learning process.
-GNNs have been successfully applied to various tasks, including tumor/object localization, classification, survival prediction, and image retrieval~\cite{Ahmedt-Aristizabal2021}.
+While CNNs have demonstrated impressive performance in medical image analysis, they often have trouble at capturing contextual information from neighboring areas, especially with a limited field of view.
+In contrast to CNNs, GNNs are better at preserving complex correlations among neighboring elements during the learning process.

 In the field of computational pathology, several GNN models, such as cell graphs, tissue graphs, cell-tissue graphs, and patch graphs, have been proposed for tasks like node classification (e.g., nuclei classification) or graph classification (e.g., histologic image patch categorization)~\cite{Anand2020, Ahmedt-Aristizabal2021a}.
-However, these applications have primarily been explored in a supervised manner and at times need sophisticated preprocessing, such as using other models like HoVerNet~\cite{graham2019hover} or DDU-Net~\cite{10.3389/fmed.2022.978146} to generate nuclei segmentation masks as input for the graph-based model.
-Concerning clinical applications, GNNs have found utility in different cancer types, including breast cancer, colorectal cancer, and prostate cancer, among others~\cite{Ahmedt-Aristizabal2021a}.
+However, these applications have primarily been applied in a supervised manner and often need advanced preprocessing.
+Using other models like HoVerNet~\cite{graham2019hover} or DDU-Net~\cite{10.3389/fmed.2022.978146} to generate nuclei segmentation masks as input for the graph-based model is an example of such preprocessing.
+As highlighted in a recent review~\cite{Ahmedt-Aristizabal2021}, most GNN-based works in computational pathology are related to supervised classification tasks.
+Only a few studies have investigated histological image retrieval~\cite{Wang2023, Ahmedt-Aristizabal2021, Zheng2018, 10.1007/978-3-030-32239-7_61}.
+However, even in these studies, the potential of attention mechanisms and adversarial training have not been explored.
+In our research, for the first time, we adapted and used both attention mechanism and adversarial training in variational graph autoencoders for the histological image retrieval task.

-To construct a graph, one needs to define nodes, node embeddings, and edges.
-In the context of histological images, nodes could represent nuclei, image patches, or tissue regions.
-Node embeddings are features of the nodes that can be extracted either manually or automatically using pre-trained models or other techniques.
-The edges depict connections between nodes, typically determined by predefined criteria such as $k$-nearest neighbors or distances between nodes.
-Once the graph is built, various GNN or GCN models can be applied, depending on the specific applications.